Our Services

 Cod fish is not a cure‑all, but it may support relief for several common concerns when eaten regularly as part of a balanced diet.

-If you're experiencing unexplained changes in mood, energy, or body temperature—especially if you're in your late 30s or early 40s—it may be helpful to use a free symptom checker for Peri-/Post-Menopausal Symptoms to better understand what your body might be signaling and whether hormonal shifts could be playing a role.
+If you're experiencing unexplained changes in mood, energy, or body temperature—especially if you're in your late 30s or early 40s—Ubie's free AI-powered symptom checker for Peri-/Post-Menopausal Symptoms can help you better understand what your body might be signaling and whether hormonal shifts could be playing a role.

 Most health authorities suggest eating fish 2–3 times per week.